Kong/docs.konghq.com/app/_hub/kong-inc/ai-prompt-template/overview/_index.md

 The AI Prompt Template plugin lets you provide tuned AI prompts to users.
 Users only need to fill in the blanks with variable placeholders in the following format: `{% raw %}{{variable}}{% endraw %}`.

 This lets admins set up templates, which can be then be used by anyone in the organization.
+It also allows admins to present an LLM as an API in its own right - for example, a bot that can provide software class examples and/or suggestions.

 This plugin also sanitises string inputs to ensure that JSON control characters are escaped, preventing arbitrary prompt injection.